jmbealer/my-knowledge-base/Pokemon-FireRed.md

 we are trying to cature and evolve every pokemon before level cap

+only add first apparrence of pokemon in lowest evolve form

+when add pokemon also add evolve forms including what to evolution or item/action need to evolve

+lets brake availbe pokemon section into three parts grass, surf and fishing

+you dont need add surf and fishing until able to surf and fishing rod is gained

+last section will be evolvutions this where pokemon that can evolve before level cap

+those are the guidelines and this is what i have already

 Brock - Rock Type Gym - Level Cap 14 - Weakness
     route 1